 Pregnancy Category B

-Reproduction studies have been performed in rats and rabbits at chlorhexidine gluconate doses up to 300 mg/kg/day and 40 mg/kg/day, respectively, and have not revealed evidence of harm to fetus.
+Reproduction studies have been performed in rats and rabbits at chlorhexidine gluconate doses up to 300 mg/kg/day and 40mg/kg/day, respectively, and have not revealed evidence of harm to the fetus.
 However, adequate and well-controlled studies in pregnant women have not been done.
 Because animal reproduction studies are not always predictive of human response, this drug should be used during pregnancy only if clearly needed.

 It is not known whether this drug is excreted in human milk.
-Because many drugs are excreted in human milk, caution should be exercised when PerioGard® (Chlorhexidine Gluconate Oral Rinse USP, 0.12%) is administered to nursing women.
-In parturition and lactation studies with rats, no evidence of impaired parturition or of toxic effects to suckling pups was observed when chlorhexidine gluconate was administered to dams at doses that were over 100 times greater than that which would result from a person's ingesting 30 mL (2 doses) of PerioGard® per day.
+Because many drugs are excreted in human milk, caution should be exercised when chlorhexidine gluconate oral rinse USP, 0.12% is administered to a nursing woman.
+In parturition and lactation studies with rats, no evidence of impaired parturition or of toxic effects to suckling pups was observed when chlorhexidine gluconate oral rinse USP, 0.12% was administered to dams at doses that were over 100 times greater than that which would result from a person's ingesting 30 mL (2 capfuls) of PerioGard® per day.

 Clinical effectiveness and safety of PerioGard® have not been established in children under the age of 18.

 In a drinking water study in rats, carcinogenic effects were not observed at doses up to 38 mg/kg/day.
 Mutagenic effects were not observed in two mammalian in vivo mutagensis studies with chlorhexidine gluconate.
 The highest doses of chlorhexidine used in a mouse dominant-lethal assay and a hamster cytogenetics test were 1000 mg/kg/day and 250 mg/kg/day, respectively.
 No evidence of impaired fertility was observed in rats at doses up to 100 mg/kg/day.